Tornac83/pupsets_ashita/README.md

 # pupsets for Ashita
 Change pup automaton equipment sets for Ashita
 Originally designed for use withh DSP servers.
-Tested on Retail.
+Not tested on Retail (revised tornac version).
 Use at your own risk.

 # Commands
 /pupsets or /pupset or /ps